 Dyan is certified in MBTI, PMI, and Career Development.

-Scott Rolph is a Talent Development Consultant (ODC) in MIT Human Resources.
+Scott Rolph is an Organization Development Consultant (ODC) in MIT Human Resources.
 He is dedicated to helping individuals, teams, and organizational units increase their capability to communicate, reflect, learn, adapt, and improve continuously.